 .rubocop.yml file in the root of your project:

 inherit_gem: rubocop-govuk: - config/default.yml - config/rails.yml - config/rake.yml - config/rspec.yml inherit_mode: merge: - Exclude

 bundle install you can test the linting by running

 bundle exec rubocop.

-install Yarn.
-Then you should create a
+install Yarn and then you should create a

-your project root.
+in your project root.
 You can use the following template:

 The dependencies can then be installed: